 Symmetry has played a significant role in physics.
 In the quest for a theory of quantum gravity, where the fundamental principles are still unknown, symmetry should serve as a guiding principle.
-The characteristic symmetry of gravity is general covariance, the gauge symmetry of spacetime, which leads to the background independence and dynamics of gravity.
-Here, the Hamiltonian constraint $\MH=0$ is the master key; it generates diffeomorphism \cite{Dirac}, the dynamics of gravity ultimately reduce to it \cite{Peres1962,DeWitt:1967yk,osti_4124259,Gerlach:1969ph, Moncrief:1972cx}, and it plays a central role in various crucial problems, such as the so-called ``time problem" \cite{Kuchar:1991qf,Isham:1992ms,Hoehn:2020epv} and the quantization of gravity \cite{DeWitt:1967yk,osti_4124259}.
+The characteristic symmetry of gravity is general covariance, the gauge symmetry of spacetime, which leads to background independence and the dynamics of gravity.
+Here, the Hamiltonian constraint $\MH=0$ is the master key; it generates diffeomorphism \cite{Dirac}, the dynamics of gravity ultimately reduce to it \cite{Peres1962,DeWitt:1967yk,osti_4124259,Gerlach:1969ph, Moncrief:1972cx}, and it plays a central role in various crucial problems, such as the so-called ``problem of time" \cite{Kuchar:1991qf,Isham:1992ms,Hoehn:2020epv} and the quantization of gravity \cite{DeWitt:1967yk,osti_4124259}.
 Thus, the Hamiltonian constraint should be the essential ingredient in exploring the symmetry of (quantum) gravity.

 Then, what is the \textit{physical symmetry} in the configuration space of gravity?
-That is, what is the \textit{dynamical symmetry} (not gauge symmetry), such as transferring a physical configuration to another?
+That is, what is the \textit{dynamical symmetry}, such as transforming a physical configuration into another?
 One idea is corner symmetry; the existence of a spacetime boundary transforms the gauge symmetries into physical ones, and charges like energy evaluated on that boundary form the symmetry algebra \cite{Ciambelli:2022cfr,Freidel:2023bnj}.
-The crucial point here is that, the vanishing of the bulk contribution is a consequence of $\MH=0$.
+The crucial point here is that the vanishing of the bulk contribution is a consequence of $\MH=0$.
 Therefore, exploring the physical symmetries associated with $\MH=0$ from the bulk perspective is highly intriguing.
 The present paper studies this and focuses particularly on symmetries that emerge in a certain limit.

-One framework to describe the configuration space of gravitational field and matter fields is \textit{superspace}.
-The Hamiltonian constraint $\MH=0$ as the dynamical equation in general relativity is the Hamilton-Jacobi equation that determines a trajectory in the configuration space (superspace) of geometries and matter fields on a hypersurface in spacetime \cite{Peres1962,DeWitt:1967yk,osti_4124259,Gerlach:1969ph}.
-Superspace is an abstract manifold with infinite dimension, determined by the constraint $\MH$.
+One framework to describe the configuration space of the gravitational field and matter fields is \textit{superspace}, an abstract manifold with infinite dimensions determined by the Hamiltonian constraint $\MH$. $\MH=0$ as the dynamical equation in general relativity is the Hamilton-Jacobi equation that determines a trajectory in the configuration space (superspace) of geometries and matter fields on a hypersurface in spacetime \cite{Peres1962,DeWitt:1967yk,osti_4124259,Gerlach:1969ph}.